Rallies throughout Europe call for release of Hamas hostages held for 100 days

 "The French nation is determined that... all the hostages of the terrorist attacks of October 7 should be freed," French President Emmanuel Macron said on Saturday.

-Earlier in London, around 250 cyclists completed a 7.2-kilometre ride inside Regents Park to draw attention to those still detained.
+Earlier in London, about 250 cyclists completed a 7.2-kilometre ride inside Regents Park to draw attention to those detained.

 "I'm hoping to remind the world of the existence of the hostages, still unfortunately living where they are living in Gaza under the conditions they are living in, which is inhumane," said accountant David Landau, 57.